-SBC Considerations Complete Provide an updated SBC in connection with the plan's open enrollment period for 2024.
+DISCLOSURE REQUIREMENTS SBC Considerations Complete Provide an updated SBC in connection with the plan's open enrollment period for 2024.
 Health plans and issuers must provide an SBC to applicants and enrollees to help them understand their coverage and make coverage decisions.
 The SBC should be included with the plan's enrollment materials.
 If coverage automatically renews for current participants, the SBC must generally be provided no later than 30 days before the beginning of the new plan year.
 The SBC must follow strict formatting requirements.
-Federal agencies have provided templates and related materials , including instructions and a uniform glossary of coverage terms, for health plans and health insurance issuers to use.
+Federal agencies have provided templates and related materials, including instructions and a uniform glossary of coverage terms, for health plans and health insurance issuers to use.
 It should be updated before the plan's open enrollment period to reflect any changes in coverage for the upcoming plan year.
 For self-funded plans, the plan administrator is responsible for providing the SBC.
 For insured plans, both the plan and the issuer are obligated to provide the SBC; however, this obligation is satisfied for both parties if either one provides the SBC.
 Typically, the issuer will prepare the SBC for an insured health plan, although the employer may need to provide it to employees.
-Employee Notice of Exchange Complete Provide all new hires with a written notice about the ACA's health insurance Exchanges.
+Employee Notice of Exchange Complete Provide all new hires with a written notice about the ACA's health insurance Complete Complete Provide all new hires with a written notice about the ACA's health insurance Exchanges.
+The DOL has provided model Exchange notices for employers to use, which require some Complete Complete or N/A Provide all new hires with a written notice about the ACA's health insurance Exchanges.
 The DOL has provided model Exchange notices for employers to use, which require some customization.
-Notice of Patient Protections Complete or N/A Provide a Notice of Patient Protections if your health plan requires participants to designate a participating primary care provider.
-Under the ACA, group health plans and issuers requiring the designation of a participating primary care provider must permit each participant, beneficiary and enrollee to designate any available participating primary care provider (including a pediatrician for children).
-Additionally, plans and issuers providing obstetrical/gynecological care and requiring the designation of a participating primary care provider may not require preauthorization or referrals for obstetrical/gynecological care.
+Provide all new hires with a written notice about the ACA's health insurance Exchanges.
+The DOL has provided model Exchange notices for employers to use, which require some customization.
+Notice of Patient Protections Provide a Notice of Patient Protections if your health plan requires participants to included in the plan's open enrollment materials.
+Model language is available from the DOL.
+Grandfathered Plan Notice Complete or N/A If you have a grandfathered plan, make sure to include information about the plan's grandfathered status in plan materials describing the coverage under the plan, such as SPDs and open enrollment materials.
+Model language is available from the DOL.